google/WebFundamentals/src/content/en/updates/2017/01/css-grid.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: CSS Grid is a new layouting system for the web.
+description: CSS Grid is a new layout system for the web.

 {# wf_published_on: 2017-01-27 #}
 {# wf_updated_on: 2017-01-27 #}
 {# wf_featured_image: /web/updates/images/2017/01/css-grid/grid.png #}
 {# wf_tags: css,layout,grid #}
-{# wf_featured_snippet: CSS Grid is a new layouting system for the web. #}
+{# wf_featured_snippet: CSS Grid Layout makes creating two dimensional grid based layouts easy.
+It's been in development for over 5 years, but is now available in Chrome and coming to other browsers soon.
+Let's take a peek at what's new and how you can use it on your sites! #}

 # CSS Grid – Table layout is back.
 Be there and be square. {: .page-title }